 ACRYLITE® Soundstop Reduces Persistent Highway Noise

-Over the next decade, TxDOT received numerous complaints and struggled to find a way to minimize the traffic noise.
-Despite many initiatives to reduce the noise levels, community discontent grew until Armtec Infrastructures Inc. presented TxDOT with a solution – clear, acrylic noise barriers created by Roehm called ACRYLITE® Soundstop.
+Over the next decade, TxDOT received numerous complaints and struggled to find a way to minimize traffic noise.
+Despite many initiatives to reduce noise levels, community discontent grew until Armtec Infrastructures Inc. presented TxDOT with a solution—clear, acrylic noise barriers created by POLYVANTIS called ACRYLITE® Soundstop.

 The primary challenge for TxDOT was to find a way to reduce the high noise level for nearby homeowners while staying within budget and not blocking the view of nearby Stevens Park.
 At the heart of the problem was the existing eight-foot-high noise barrier, which was too short to provide sufficient noise reduction on I-30.
 The only solution was to increase the height of the barrier to 18 feet.

-“ACRYLITE® Soundstop is a clear noise barrier material that preserves the aesthetics of a nearby community, which is something very important to residents,” said Nate Binette, noise barriers segment manager at Roehm Corporation.
+“ACRYLITE® Soundstop is a clear noise barrier material that preserves the aesthetics of a nearby community, which is something essential to residents,” said Sanford LLC, noise barriers segment manager at POLYVANTIS.

 “Designers seek to preserve views while structural engineers strive to keep the noise barriers within a particular weight limit to ensure safety.
-What really made this project a success was that we were able to work with Armtec and create a customized barrier attached to the existing wall, which was very cost-effective for TxDOT.”
+What made this project a success was that we could work with Armtec and create a customized barrier attached to the existing wall, which was very cost-effective for TxDOT.”

 Location: Dallas, Texas